DESE Tiered Focused Monitoring Review - details about the report and review can be found here

-Our English Language Development Curriculum focuses on meaningful access to content knowledge, vocabulary, and the understanding of conceptual themes in each of the content areas.
+Our Multilingual Learner Education Curriculum focuses on meaningful access to content knowledge, vocabulary, and the understanding of conceptual themes in each of the content areas.
 Our students are encouraged to speak, listen, read and write in English in safe and supportive environments that facilitate confidence across all language domains.
-ELLs study the same grade level curriculum as the fluent English speakers through language rich exploration of root details about a subject that involve in-depth manipulation, and negotiation of language.
-ELLs increase frequency of phrasal usage, volume of mastered vocabulary, authentic phonetic qualities in their speaking, the art of discourse, and critical thinking as conveyed through the written and spoken word.
+MLs study the same grade level curriculum as the fluent English speakers through language rich exploration of root details about a subject that involve in-depth manipulation, and negotiation of language.
+MLs increase frequency of phrasal usage, volume of mastered vocabulary, authentic phonetic qualities in their speaking, the art of discourse, and critical thinking as conveyed through the written and spoken word.

-The ELE staff are highly qualified and licensed in content areas and English Language Development (ESL/ELD) while our general and special education faculty is trained in sheltering instruction for English Language Learners.
+The MLE staff are highly qualified and licensed in content areas and English Language Development (ESL/ELD) while our general and special education faculty is trained in sheltering instruction for English Language Learners.

-The ELE Program and the Haverhill Public Schools provides a full time Interpreter/Translator to assure that notices from the schools are sent home in Spanish.
+The MLE Program and the Haverhill Public Schools provides Interpreter/Translator services to assure that notices from the schools are sent home in Spanish.
 Parents should call if they need an interpreter to call a school for them or attend a meeting on behalf of their child at the schools.
-Provisions are made for families who have requested notices sent home in Arabic, Portuguese, Chinese, and French.
+Provisions are made for families who have requested notices sent home in Arabic, Portuguese, and French.